fractalliter/city-arithmetic/README.md

 # A simple program with Scala language

-It's just a simple prorgram in Scala language that use arithmetic methods in Scala for add two city instances
+It's just a simple prorgram in Scala language that uses arithmetic methods in Scala.

 ## prerequisites

-You need to have JDK 8 or higher installed on your machine check Java by:
+You need to have JDK 8 or higher installed on your machine

+check Java by:

 `Java -version`